 Current Population of Haryana

-With descent growth in its population every year, Population of Haryana in 2019 is 29,241,904 (29.2 million).
+Population growth in Haryana is decent in comparison with other states of India.
+Population of Haryana in 2020 is estimated to be 29,808,027 (29.8 million), however the state recorded a population of 29,241,904 in year 2019.
 The state adds around 0.5 million people to its human count each year.
 The same figure was recorded at 28,736,412 in 2018.
-In terms of districts, Faridabad is the largest with population of over 2 million.
-Faridabad city located near capital of India is the largest city in Haryana with population of 1,404,653.
+In terms of districts, Faridabad is the largest with population of over 2.5 million.
+Faridabad city located near capital of India is the largest city in Haryana with population of 1,914,569.

 Sex Ratio in Haryana